WerstenSquer/SMS-Gateway/README.md

-# FastAPI Celery Redis Docker REST API
+# SMS-Gateway

 ### Summary:

-This is SMS gateway to send messages to users by phone number.
+This is SMS-gateway to send messages to users by phone number.

 **[FastAPI](https://fastapi.tiangolo.com/)** API web framework.
 **[Celery](http://www.celeryproject.org/)** for background and delayed tasks
 **[Redis](https://redis.io/)** for the message broker